arrange by systematic planning and united effort

 manifest and taken hold of the consciousness of people.

-(philosophy) the doctrine that practical consequences are the criteria of knowledge and meaning and value
+the doctrine that practical consequences determine value

 The position which Orwell attributes here to the power elite can be said to be an extreme form of philosophical idealism, but it is more to the point to recognize that the concept of truth and reality which exists in 1984 is an extreme form of